Joe-ElM/Used-Cars-Sales/README.md

 ### 1. Exploratory Data Analysis (EDA)

-The EDA.ipynb file encapsulates the process of Exploratory Data Analysis (EDA), where I thoroughly explore and analyze datasets to extract valuable insights and discern patterns.

-Below are the boxplots and histograms of the numerical features
+The EDA.ipynb file encapsulates the process of Exploratory Data Analysis (EDA), where I thoroughly explore and analyze datasets to extract valuable insights and discern patterns.Below are the boxplots and histograms of the numerical features

 ![Numerical Features](/Images/output.png)

 ## Feature Correlation Analysis